noahjb/novi_cd_test/README.md

 ![](http://i68.tinypic.com/27y3nmv.png)

 By now, you've forked the repo and created your CodeAnywhere environment.
 But wait- [what is MEAN again?](http://learn.mean.io/).
 Our own ADSK engineers are primary contributors to the [mean.io](https://mean.io) project.
-Check out their Slack channel at https://autodesk.slack.com/messages/gamedev-website/details/.
+Check out their Slack [channel](https://autodesk.slack.com/messages/gamedev-website/details/).

 In CodeAnywhere, open an **SSH Terminal** by right-clicking on your new container: